 Security Logs All GWO systems used in the provision of the WINDA Services, including firewalls, routers, network switches and operating systems, log information to their respective system log facility or a centralized log server (for network systems) in order to enable security reviews and analysis.
 Incident Management GWO maintains security incident management policies and procedures for the WINDA Services.
 GWO notifies impacted customers without undue delay of any unauthorized disclosure of their respective Customer Data of which GWO becomes aware to the extent permitted by law.
 User Authentication Access to WINDA requires identity verification, which are encrypted via TLS while in transmission.

 Reliability and Backup All networking components, SSL accelerators, load balancers, Web servers and application servers are configured in a redundant configuration.
-All Customer Data submitted to WINDA is stored on a primary database server within AWS datacentre in Germany.
-All Customer Data submitted to WINDA is stored on enterprise-class disk storage using RAID disks and multiple data paths to ensure reliability and performance.
+All Customer Data submitted to WINDA is stored on a primary database server within Azure datacentres in Northern Europe.
+All Customer Data submitted to WINDA is stored on enterprise-class disk storage using an Azure SQL Database to ensure DTU-based purchase model provide flexibility of changing compute sizes with minimal downtime.
 All Customer Data submitted to WINDA is backed up in an encrypted form on a regular basis.
 Any backups are verified for integrity.

-Disaster Recovery GWO has disaster recovery plans in place through Amazon Web Services where the data is stored.
-The WINDA Services utilize disaster recovery facilities that are geographically remote from their primary data centres and currently have the following target recovery objectives: (a) restoration of the WINDA Service within two UK business days after GWO’s declaration of a disaster; and (b) maximum Customer Data loss of one business day; excluding, however, a disaster or multiple disasters causing the compromise of all data centres at the same time, and excluding development and test bed environments.
+Disaster Recovery GWO has disaster recovery plans in place through Azure where the data is stored.
+The WINDA Services utilize disaster recovery facilities that are geographically remote from their primary data centres and currently have the following target recovery objectives: (a) restoration of the WINDA Service within two DK business days after GWO’s declaration of a disaster; and (b) maximum Customer Data loss of one business day; excluding, however, a disaster or multiple disasters causing the compromise of all data centres at the same time, and excluding development and test bed environments.

 Viruses WINDA does not scan for viruses that could be included in attachments or other Customer Data uploaded into WINDA by a customer.
 Uploaded attachments, however, are not executed in WINDA and therefore will not damage or compromise WINDA by virtue of containing a virus.